 The school was still called EJCM when I graduated in 2006.
 I spent two beautiful years there, completed by internships at France Télévisions, to which I dedicated my thesis, "What place for the public service in the media coverage of sports?
 Study of the Stade 2 program".
 I would like to take this opportunity to thank Marc Bassoni, who was my internship supervisor and who advised me in the writing of my thesis.
 His economics classes fascinated me, as did Benoit d'Aiguillon's classes on the history of television.
 There were 12 of us in our master's class in Journalism info com and I had as friends Gao Ke, Thomas Delage and Pierre Nebouy, with whom I am still in contact.
 The EJCM also allows us to create links!
 Today, I am a journalist for the magazine La Nouvelle Equipe Française, created by Lucie Faure and Robert Aron and republished last November by the grandson of Lucie and Edgar Faure, Rodolphe Oppenheimer.

 I left the Trans-Mediterranean Communication Center (TMCC) in 1987.
 Thirty-five years later, I would say that the school of journalism changed my life.
-I learned independence of spirit, a taste for "the other" and, above all, the possibility of moving the lines, simply by staying close to things thanks to […] Read more
+I learned the spirit of independence, I developed an interest for others and, above all, the opportunity to make a difference, simply by staying close to t […] Read more

 I left the Trans-Mediterranean Communication Center (TMCC) in 1987.
 Thirty-five years later, I would say that the school of journalism changed my life.
-I learned independence of spirit, a taste for "the other" and, above all, the possibility of moving the lines, simply by staying close to things thanks to the quest for the right word and tone.
+I learned the spirit of independence, I developed an interest for others and, above all, the opportunity to make a difference, simply by staying close to things thanks to the quest for the right word and tone.

 For twenty years, I worked as a writer, mostly in the fields of architecture, landscape, art and design.
 I also practice photography and make ethnographic videos.
-I am therefore an artist-author, and as such a member of the SAIF.
+I am therefore an artist-author, and as such a member of the SAIF (French copyright collective management organisation).
 I also undertook a training of proofreader-editor which will allow me to continue working for a long time.
 I have never liked retirement.

 With the complicity of Jean Baudrillard, I also created Pôle Nord - Pôle Sud - Équateur, the association which produces Écritures de la Terre, the book of immaterial art written by French-speaking teenagers around their cultural heritages, which I have been producing ever since. Écritures de la Terre is sponsored by the French Ministry of Culture and Foreign Affairs.